 We offer some of the cheapest shipping to South Africa for international packages.

-The upper-middle income economy is quite advanced, but despite this retailers were originally sceptical about whether e-commerce would ever become a big thing in South Africa, because of the high barrier of entry but today e-commerce is booming.
+The upper-middle-income economy is quite advanced, but despite this retailers were originally skeptical about whether e-commerce would ever become a big thing in South Africa, because of the high barrier of entry but today e-commerce is booming.
 With the abundance of choice online, consumers have become more demanding and will look to overseas markets and foreign sellers if the price is correct, and the shipping is available.

 Take note of the important Customs Information when sending a parcel to South Africa

-It is defined as YYMMDDSSSSCAZ:YYMMDD represents the date of birth (DoB )SSSS is a sequence number registered with the same birth date (where females are assigned sequential numbers in the range 0000 to 4999 and males from 5000 to 9999) C is the citizenship with 0 if the person is a SA citizen, 1 if the person is a permanent resident A is 8 or 9.
-Prior to 1994 this number was used to indicate the holder's race Z is a checksum digit.
+It is defined as YYMMDDSSSSCAZ:YYMMDD represents the date of birth (DoB )SSSS is a sequence number registered with the same birth date (where females are assigned sequential numbers in the range 0000 to 4999 and males from 5000 to 9999) C is the citizenship with 0 if the person is an SA citizen, 1 if the person is a permanent resident A is 8 or 9.
+Prior to 1994, this number was used to indicate the holder's race Z is a checksum digit.
 Using ID Number 8001015009087 as an example, it would read as follows: The ID indicates that a male citizen was born on 1 January 1980; he was the 10th male to be registered (assuming that the first male to be registered on that day would be assigned the sequence number 5000).

 If the recipient is not an SA resident their national insurance number or alternatively their passport number will be required.